Rappsilber-Laboratory/xiRescore/docs/usage.rst

    :no-index:

 XiRescore accepts an option dictionary as configuration.
 The passed options will be merged with the default options, such that all existing default values or arrays are replaces.
+A special case are `rescoring.model_params` which replace the default dictionary if provided.
 The available options and default values can be found under :ref:`options`.